 Active class participation, engagement in activities, and consistent work will also be considered.

-The final grade will take into account the student's participation in class, the submission of exercises and assignments, and the instructors' assessment.
-Light Art:
+The final grade will consider student engagement in class, submission of exercises and assignments, and instructor evaluation.

 The final grade is calculated by combining: